android71Francis/backend-coding-test/Readme.md

 Please implement the following security controls for your system:

+Answer :
+- Solved issue on GetRidesById query, id was append on the sql
+- Added Helmet for the additional security with standard security features.

 1. Ensure the system is not vulnerable to [SQL injection](https://www.owasp.org/index.php/SQL_Injection)
 2. **[BONUS]** Implement an additional security improvement of your choice